twilight-flower/rib/docs/roadmap.md

 - Add styles: font-family, font-size, opened-link-color, custom CSS
 - Add flag to open to a specific spine-section, probably 1-indexed
 - Render nonlinear spine items at reduced opacity in the index, as a visual indicator of their nonlinearity
+- Focus the inside of the section iframe on load, so that scrolling via page-down works without needing the frame clicked into first

 # Feature Consideration/Research